christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 Recent studies found that spring and autumn phenology are positively intercorrelated.
 Underlying mechanisms might related to leaf traits stuch as leaf longetivity and programmed cell death.
 The interaction between spring and autumn phenology will likely modify pheno responses to climate change.

 ##### Ecosystem and climatic impacts of pheno changes

 Climate-induced phenology changes may reshape community structure, because of the diverse range of plant pheno responses to climate change.
 E.g. a study showed that species growing in a cool climate are more sensitive to warming climate then those in warm regions.
 Convergence of phenological events accross a temperature gradient could increase gene flow accross lat/long.

 Impacts accross trophic levels: alter the interactions between plants and herbivores.

 Plant phenological shifts may alter soil moisture, run-off and precipitation primarily through influencing evapotranspiration.

 Plant phenological changes can also produce extra biological forcing on surface temperature by directly modifying surface conductance and albedo (and indirectly modifying cloud formation).
 Earlier leaf out = larger amount of solar radiation absorption that heats the canopy surface.
 This mechanism is espacially important for snow-covered boreal regions due to the large contrast between snow albedo adn new-leaf albedo.

 ##### Challenges

 Currently, phenomodels use phenological records.
 Underlying mechanistic processes governing phenological events are rarely incorporated into models or only empirically represented via statistical relationships.

 Inconsistencies of experimental settings see: chuine et al. 2010 and Hanninen 2016

+### 12 September 2024

+##### A continental phenologymodel for monitoring vegetation responsesto interannual climatic variability

+Trees need to fullfill a chilling requirement before warmer temperatures begin to affect spring time growth.

+In woody plants, short days induce dormancy or offset of greeness.
+The critical daylength varies with latitude.

+Dry grasslands are sensitive to temperature, precipitation and soil moisture whereas grasslands in cooler, moister areas are mostly influenced by temperature.

+##### A Review of Vegetation Phenological Metrics Extraction Using Time-Series, Multispectral Satellite Data

+Phenostages can be detected by:

+1. Human visual observations : pro:  a lot of data from a long time.
+Con: they represent only a small localized area and in often limited number.
+Provide detailed and accurate phenology information that is essential for remote calibration of sensing-based models.

+2. Near surface measurements : include imagery acquired from convential visibble wavelength digital cameras  with RGB (Red, green and blue) bands, continuous carbon flux measurements and spectral reflectance sensors with multivand radiometer mounted on tripod, fence post, meteo tower or caried on aeral platform.

+   1. Pro: provide higher temporal resolution and greater spatial coverage than visual observations .
+Can be used to analyze site-level pheno variations and mechanisms, train satellite remote sensing based pheno models.
+Bridge between human and satellite remote

+      1. Digital cameras use the RGB based vegetation index (VI) to quantify canopy greenness.
+E.g. Phenocam network

+   2. Con: usually limited in number and spatial coverage

+3. Satellite remote sensing

+   1. Pros: offer global coverage data.
+E.g. Lansat characterize the seasonality of vegetation at regional scales.

+   2. Cons: landsat imagery applications is limited because many pheno changes occur more rapidly than the 16-day revisit of lanset.
+Also cloud cover